THERE IT IS—TAKE IT!

 Our program is dedicated to the memory of William Kahrl, author of Water and Power (UC Press, 1982) and those no longer with us who fought to protect and conserve the Owens Valley’s magnificent watershed for future generations.

-Fault Line Radio, a broadcasting project of Metabolic Studio broadcast our three panel discussions live from Statham Hall in Lone Pine on 89.9 FM.
+Fault Line Radio, a broadcasting project of Metabolic Studio broadcasted our three panel discussions live from Statham Hall in Lone Pine on 89.9 FM.